Success – according to Martin Amis’s 1978 novel – is a finite resource. For one person to do well in life, someone else must go without.

 Also of interest are those parts of the text where the past is mis-remembered and then corrected by the other brother.
 It’s a cinematic device, and one which pulls no punches in pulling down self-delusion.
 And there’s a lot of that to go round, as both characters are self-absorbed neurotics.

-Drink, drugs, vomit, violence and death punctuate this book.
+The tale they tell is peppered with drink, drugs, vomit, violence and death.
 In fact, success looks an awful lot like failure.

 - Fight Club, by Chuck Palahniuk (unreliable narrators)